Guide to MBA Scholarships (2021-2022)

 - Who Should Apply: Those planning to pursue careers in state/provincial or local government finance; some scholarships require employment for least two years by one or more state or local governments or minority status

-- About the Donor: The Government Finance Officers Association funds five scholarships annually, comprising nine awards for graduate students in accounting, finance, economics, or business administration interested in government or nonprofit management.
+- About the Donor: The Government Finance Officers Association funds five scholarships annually, comprising eleven awards for graduate students in accounting, finance, economics, or business administration interested in government or nonprofit management.
 The purpose is to recognize outstanding performance by students preparing for careers in state and local government finance.

 - Amount: $10,000, $5,000, $2,500, and $1,000